dougeby/IntuneDocs/intune-user-help/existing-company-email-account-found.md

 # An existing company email account was found

-You've already got an email account with your organization or company, and now you want to access that account on your mobile device.
-Your company support needs your help to keep your email access secure on its journey from the person who sent it to your device.
-Your current email may have worked, but taking these steps will keep your information safer.

-1. Find the **Settings** for your device and remove the connection you previously set up to your company email.
-For example, on an iOS device, tap **Settings** > **Mail** > **Accounts**.
-Select your work email account then tap **Delete**.
+If you had access to your work email account from your mobile device *before* getting your device managed, we recommend that you:
+* Disconnect the existing work email account from your device.
+* Resync device settings from the Company Portal app.

+1. On your device, go to **Settings** and find your connected accounts.
+Setting names will very across devices.
+For example:
+ * On an iOS device, select **Password & Accounts**.
+ * On an Android device, select **Cloud and accounts** > **Accounts**.
+ * On a Windows device, select **Accounts** > **Email & accounts**.

+2. Select and remove your work email account.

-2. Exit **Settings** and open the Company Portal app on your device.
+3. Open the Company Portal app on your device.

-3. Go to **Device** and select the device you want to update.
+4. Under your list of devices, select the device you want to update.

-4. Select **Check Settings**.
-Within a few moments, your device updates with the new email settings.
+5. Select **Check device settings** or **Check access**, depending on your device's platform.
+Within a few moments, your device will sync your new email settings.

+6. Sign in to your work or school email account.

 Still need help?
 Contact your company support.
 For their contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).